 To increase the number School Games Co-ordinator the importance of exercise

 of competitive sport to join in with inter-school on health and well-being.

 opportunities. competitions every half

-term.
+,pportainereor term.
 More opportunities to

 interact and compete with £500

-Pay for transport to and other schools.
+• Pay for transport to and other schools.

 from the venues.

+from the venues.
 Teamwork, motivation,

-PE Lead to organise inter- competitive,
+• PE Lead to organise inter- competitive,

 house competitions within sportsmanship, respect,

 school every half term. humility, resilience skills

-development of children
+school every hulj term. development of children

 who take part in

 competitions inside and

 outside of school.

-Provide additional top-

-up swimming sessions 2 week swimming block Increased number of
+Provide additional top- • 2 week swimming block Increased number of

-for year 6 childre. where all year 6 children children to be able to swim £2,850
+up swimming sessions where all year 6 children children to be able to swim £2,850

-for year o crimare. will receive daily 50 minute the recommended
+for year 6 children. will receive daily 50 minute the recommended

 swimming lesson by government swimming

 qualified teacher. target of 25m at the end of

-year 6.
+quanjieu teacher. year 6.

+,